Inbound Marketing vs. Outbound Marketing

-Think about the last sales call you accidently answered.
+Think about the last sales call you accidentally answered.
 You were very likely irritated by the caller and the fact that they were wasting your valuable time.
-If you didn't hang up on them the second you recognized it was a sales call, your entire mission was to find a polite way to get off the phone as quickly as possible.
+If you didn’t hang up on them the second you recognized it was a sales call, your entire mission was to find a polite way to get off the phone as quickly as possible.
 You are not alone: no one wants to be sold to!

-We live in a time where we know we don't need to listen to a sales pitch.
+We live in a time when we know we don’t need to listen to a sales pitch.
 We understand that if we really have a problem, we can search for a solution online when it best suits us.
 And we know that if we have questions about a solution, we can read reviews or testimonials to make sure it’s the right fit for us.

 This mentality is exactly why inbound marketing is becoming so much more successful than outbound marketing strategies!

 As previously mentioned, some companies still see good results from select outbound marketing strategies, which is great.
 While inbound marketing strategies are by far the most effective marketing technique today, we are in no way suggesting you drop current outbound marketing strategies that are returning a high ROI.

 We are, however, suggesting you boost your inbound marketing efforts significantly.
 You can do this by creating a blog, doing SEO, launch a social media campaign, publishing eBooks, creating long-form content, sending emails, and so on.